dsccommunity/SqlServerDsc/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/mxn453y284eab8li/branch/master?svg=true)](https://ci.appveyor.com/project/PowerShell/xsqlserver/branch/master)

-The **xSQLServer** module contains DSC resources for deployment and configuration of SQL Server in a way that is fully compliant with the requirements of System Center.
+The **xSQLServer** module contains DSC resources for deployment and configuration of SQL Server.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.